 Diabetes mellitus is a complex metabolic disorder correlated with an augmented possibility of microvascular and macrovascular disease.
-It has been characterized by remarkable advances in our understanding of the mechanisms [17].
+It has been characterized by remarkable advances in our understanding of the mechanisms [13].
 It has been reported that Hyperglycemia and Insulin Resistance (IR) are commonly correlated with low-grade inflammation, oxidative stress, which triggers endothelial dysfunction and hence promotes atherogenesis.
-Additionally, type II DM is also associated with enhanced platelet and hemostatic functions [18].
-The high atherosclerotic burden associated with diabetes has been demonstrated by CTTA and Calcium Score[19-22].
+Additionally, type II DM is also associated with enhanced platelet and hemostatic functions [14].
+The high atherosclerotic burden associated with diabetes has been demonstrated by CTTA and Calcium Score [15-18].

-This study was carried out at police hospitals aiming to evaluate the difference of the atherosclerotic burden of coronary arteries between patients suffering from diabetes mellitus and non-diabetic patients by using CCTA.
-We included a total of 100 cases with In our study, the mean age of the included cases was 56.57% and 50.54% in the non-diabetic and diabetic groups respectively.
+This study was carried out at Police Hospitals aiming to evaluate the difference of the atherosclerotic burden of coronary arteries between patients suffering from diabetes mellitus and non-diabetic patients by using CCTA.
+We included a total of 100 cases with coronary atherosclerosis that were divided into two groups; the nondiabetic group included 63 cases who had not had diabetes mellitus, and the diabetic group which included the remaining 37 cases who had diabetes.

+In our study, the mean age of the included cases was 56.57 years and 50.54 years in the non-diabetic and diabetic groups respectively.
 Age was significantly older in the non-diabetic group (p=0.001).
-Malthesh et al. in their study among patients suffering from diabetes mellitus and non-diabetic cases presented with acute coronary syndromes, observed that the peak incidence of acute coronary syndrome in patients suffering from diabetes mellitus was in the 4th and 5th decade in comparison with the 5th and 6th decade in non-diabetics [23].
+Malthesh et al. in their study among patients suffering from diabetes mellitus and non-diabetic cases presented with acute coronary syndromes observed that the peak incidence of acute coronary syndrome in patients suffering from diabetes mellitus was in the 4th and 5th decade in comparison with the 5th and 6th decade in non-diabetics [19].
 Contrarily, another study did not detect a significant difference between the 2 groups regarding age.
-The mean age of the included cases was 65.2 and 65.5 years in the diabetic and non-diabetic groups respectively [18].
+The mean age of the included cases was 65.2 years and 65.5 years in the diabetic and non-diabetic groups respectively [14].

 In the current study, no significant difference was noted between the two groups regarding gender (p=0.361).
-Males represented 64.9%and 55.6% of cases in the diabetic and non-diabetic cases respectively.
+Males represented 64.9% and 55.6% of cases in the diabetic and non-diabetic cases respectively.
 Similarly, Bharath found among diabetics, there were 52.8% male patients and 47.2% female patients, similarly among non-diabetic group, 57.2% were males and 42.8% cases were females.
-Majority of the cases among both the groups were males [24].
-A previous study has also reported that male gender is one of the main non-modifiable risk factors for CAD [25].
+Majority of the cases among both the groups were males [20].
+A previous study has also reported that male gender is one of the main non-modifiable risk factors for CAD [21].
 Both of the previous studies agree with our findings regarding the increased prevalence of CAD in males.

 In our study, no significant difference was reported between the two groups regarding BMI (p=0.764).
-It had mean values of 26.46 kg/m2 and 26.54 kg/m2 in the diabetic and non-diabetic groups respectively.
+It had mean values of 26.46 and 26.54 kg/m2 in the diabetic and non-diabetic groups respectively.
 Similarly, Deseive and his associates reported no significant difference between the two groups regarding BMI (p=0.22).
-It had mean values of 28.3 kg/m2 and 28.7 kg/m2 in the diabetic and non-diabetic groups respectively [18].
+It had mean values of 28.3 and 28.7 kg/m2 in the diabetic and non-diabetic groups respectively [14].

 In our study, smoking was reported by 29.7% and 41.3% of cases in the diabetic and non-diabetic groups respectively, with no significant difference between the two groups (p=0.248).
-Another study reported that smokers represented 18% of cases in both groups (p=0.54) [20].
+Another study reported that smokers represented 18% of cases in both groups (p=0.54) [16].
 Additionally, it has been recognized that smoking cigarette is a potent risk factor for development of CAD.
-Previous studies have found a significant correlation between smoking cigarette and atherosclerosis, MI and death from CAD [26].
+Previous studies have found a significant correlation between smoking cigarette and atherosclerosis, MI and death from CAD [22].